French Wars of Religion: "First" war (1562–1563)

-Although the Huguenots had begun mobilising for war before the Vassy massacre, many claimed that the massacre confirmed claims that they could not rely on the Edict of Saint Germain.
+Although the Huguenots had begun mobilising for war before the Vassy massacre, many took the massacre as proof that they could not rely on the Edict of Saint-Germain.
 In response, a group of nobles led by Condé proclaimed their intention of "liberating" the king from "evil" councillors and seized Orléans on 2 April 1562.
 This example was quickly followed by Protestant groups around France, who seized and garrisoned Angers, Blois and Tours along the Loire and assaulted Valence in the Rhône River.
-After capturing Lyon on 30 April, the attackers first sacked, then demolished all Catholic institutions in the city.
+Many of these towns were captured thanks to the collaboration of leading municipal magistrates, such as Rouen on 15 April, and suffered waves of iconoclasm in the aftermath.
+After capturing Lyon on 30 April, the attackers first sacked, then demolished all Catholic institutions in the city, forbade all Catholic rituals and expelled all priests, monks and nuns.

 Hoping to turn Toulouse over to Condé, local Huguenots seized the Hôtel de ville but met resistance from angry Catholic mobs which resulted in street battles and over 3,000 deaths, mostly Huguenots.
 On 12 April 1562, there were massacres of Huguenots at Sens, as well as at Tours in July.
 As the conflict escalated, the Crown revoked the Edict under pressure from the Guise faction.